istarkov/istarkov/README.md

-### Hi there 👋 my name is Ivan and unfortunately or fortunately I am a developer.
+### Hi there 👋 my name is Ivan and unfortunately or fortunately I am an ancient software engineer.

 ### Projects I created / cocreated / maintained and they can be found online